 - The app should allow parents to restrict the device usage on specific days, moreover, they should be able to relax these restrictions on holidays.

-- Parents should be able to share control of the app with their partner.
+- Parents should be able to share control of the app with their partners.

-- They should be able to block apps and unsuitable contents.
+- They should be able to block apps and unsuitable content.

 - The app should allow parents to monitor device usage by their kids.